Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 Telephony & Omnichannel Management Service

-Project e) Project Manager – Management of a benchmark**
+Project e) Project Manager – Managing a benchmark**

-Based on the existing IT contract, the client exercised the right to conduct a benchmark for several service statements.
+Based on the existing IT contract, the client exercised the right to conduct a benchmark for several service descriptions.

-In my role, I was responsible for overseeing the entire benchmark process between the benchmarker, the IT provider, and the client, reviewing the benchmark results, and conducting price negotiations with the IT provider according to the client's specifications.
+In my role, the responsibility was to oversee the entire benchmark process between the benchmarker, the IT provider and the client, to review the benchmark results, and to conduct price negotiations with the IT provider according to the client's requirements.

 Systems: Win 10, Office 365, ServiceNow, LeanIX, Microsoft Teams.